Phantasmagoria (video game): Plot

 While the local townspeople believe all Carno's wives died of natural causes or accidentally, Adrienne learns through a series of visions that he murdered them in grotesque ways.
-Hortencia (Christine Armond), who avoided Zoltan's abuse by secluding herself in her greenhouse, is stabbed with gardening tools and suffocated with mulch.
-Victoria (Holley Chant), an alcoholic, is killed when Zoltan impales her eye with a wine bottle during an argument.
-An overly talkative third wife, Leonora (Dana Moody), has her mouth gagged and her neck contorted in a torture device.
-Finally, the food-loving Regina (Wanda Smith) is force-fed animal entrails through a funnel until she chokes to death.
+Hortencia (Christine Armond), who avoided Zoltan's abuse by secluding herself in her greenhouse, (especially after the death of their daughter, Sofia, who drowned in the castle pond, suspecting Carno himself to have been responsible), was stabbed with gardening tools and then suffocated with mulch.
+Victoria (Holley Chant), an alcoholic, was killed when Zoltan impales her eye with a wine bottle during an argument.
+An overly talkative third wife, Leonora (Dana Moody), has her mouth gagged and then her neck contorted in a torture device.
+Finally, the food-loving Regina (Wanda Smith) was force-fed animal entrails through a funnel until she choked to death.

 Harriet performs a séance for Adrienne, in which she vomits a green ectoplasm that takes the form of Carno.
 A repentant Carno tells her that he was possessed by the demon when he tried to learn black magic to use in his performances.
 He reveals that the previously trapped demon must be stopped and only she can contain it once again.
 Adrienne is later horrified to discover Spaz's dead body in the garden.